Download the PDF

 - Directs resources to marginalized and diverse communities like Native American tribes, those residing in U.S. territories and immigrants of any status, all of whom have historically been underfunded and under resourced

-- Strengthen anti-racism and anti-bias education across the federal government to encourage racial healing and dismantle systematic racism
+- Strengthens anti-racism and anti-bias education across the federal government to encourage racial healing and dismantle systematic racism